 Welcome to the dedicated online space for my PhD research project, The Festive Log.

 But how much do we take for granted?
 How do our personal traditions really compare with those of our neighbours?
-Why do so many of us persist in all the frenzy of lugging trees about, turning our houses upside down, smearing glitter over everything, dragging ourselves around festive laden shops, dashing around to stock up on vast quantities of bread sauce and brussels sprouts, and all the while, intensively forcing ourselves to interact with things that will ‘get us in the mood’?
-And why – if all of this doesn’t sit so well with our inclinations, beliefs, traditions or current life circumstances – do so many others of us feel forced into declaring ourselves a ‘Scrooge’?
-Why do so many of us find the Season does nothing but propel us into a sense of self conscious apathy, confused curiosity, or abject alienation at the rest of the bizarrely festive incensed nation?
+Why do so many of us persist in all the frenzy of lugging trees about, turning our houses upside down, smearing glitter over everything, dragging ourselves around festive laden shops, dashing around to stock up on vast quantities of bread sauce and Brussels sprouts, and all the while, intensively forcing ourselves to interact with things that will ‘get us in the mood’?

-In the meantime, Gelf and I will be logging our Christmas story as we travel around meeting people this Christmas and beyond – so watch this space for updates as to our progress, and follow the links to find out more about the project….
+Watch this space for updates as to our future publications, and follow the links to find out more about the project….